smcclatchy/gene-expression-qtl/_episodes/03-load-explore-data.md

 ~~~
 Error in `mutate()`:
 !
 Problem while computing `summ = map(model, tidy)`.
-i The error occurred in group 1: week = 2wk.
+ℹ The error occurred in group 1: week = 2wk.
 Caused by error in `as_mapper()`:
 ! object 'tidy' not found
 ~~~